Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     ...

-The model is solved as an LP/MIP/QP by Gurobi.

 ..
 You can include the full Gurobi log output here for the curious reader.
     It will be visible as a collapsible section.